CarterPape/CarterPape.github.io/resume.md

 * Produced and edited weekly Technician’s first podcast
 * Covered the largest NC State stories of the year, including sexual assault allegations, Student Government impeachment, and possible breach of open meetings law by the university

-### Intern at Parata Systems
-_May 2017 – Aug 2017_

-Created an automated documentation workflow that yields diagrams for non-developers troubleshooting production Parata units.
-Output is descriptive, interactive UML state diagrams, generated directly from the code base of the system being represented.

 ### Reporter at Technician
 _Jan 2017 – Apr 2017_